SamhitaWiki/FYI/SEO/SEO-KEY-TAKEAWAYS.md

 * Checklist to keep in mind while writing your post:
     * Length
         * Your text contains 300 to 800 words.
     * Preparation
-        * Your text has a clear purpose.
+        * Prepare an audience profile (ask yourself "Who is going to read this?")
+        * Gauge search intent of audience (are they looking for information i.e. informative intent or are they looking to buy something i.e. commercial intent?)
+        * Be clear about your text purpose (is it to convince, inform or entertain?)
-        * Your central message is clear and formulated at the correct places.
+        * Your central message is clear and formulated and conveyed at the correct places (usually 1st and last paragraph).
         * You use a tone appropriate for your audience.
     * Keyword
         * You use your keywords at the right places.
-        * You use your keyword an adequate amount of times.
+        * You use your keyphrase an adequate amount of times (should comprise 1-5% of the text).
     * Structure
+        * There should be clear headings and subheadings.
+        * In each paragraph, discuss only one topic.
+        * Paragraphs should never be just 1 sentence.
+Each para should at least have 3 sentences & a maximum of 4-5 sentences.
         * The subtopics of your text are discussed in a logical order.
-        * Your paragraphs are well-structured.
-        * In each paragraph, you discuss only one topic.
-        * You use subheadings correctly.
+        * Make clear transitions between paragraphs.
+        * Add headings to longer paragraphs or clusters of thematically similar smaller paragraphs.
+        * Add keyphrase to 1 or more headings.
     * Readability
-        * You use synonyms to avoid using the same word over and over.
+        * Use synonyms to avoid using the same word over and over.
-        * Your sentences are not too long.
+        * Subheadings should be clear and informative (no cliffhangers)
-        * Your sentences show variation in length, structure and beginning words.
+        * Sentences should show variation in length, structure and beginning words.
-        * You use transition words correctly.
+        * Use transition words correctly and frequently.
-        * Your paragraphs are of adequate length.
-        * You avoid passive voice whenever possible
+        * Avoid passive voice whenever possible.
-        * You avoid complex words whenever possible
+        * Avoid complex words whenever possible.
     * Style
-        * Your writing style is consistent.
+        * Writing style should be consistent across the text.
-        * You use concrete language.
+        * Use concrete language.
-        * You use examples correctly (if applicable).
+        * Use examples correctly (if applicable).
-        * You use asides correctly (if applicable).
+        * Use asides correctly (if applicable).
         * The humor you used is appropriate (if applicable).
         * Metaphors and expressions are used in moderation (if applicable).
         * After you started with an anecdote or case study, you have rounded things up in the final paragraph (if applicable).
     * Typography
+    * Editing
+        * Go through text and make sure there isn't too much information in text.
+        * Sentences should not be longer than 20 words or too complicated.
+        * Long sentences should comprise no more than 1/4th of the text.
+        * Change passive sentences to active ones.
+        * Use SVO order when forming sentences (Subject-Verb-Object)

 ## UX: